A-Khranovsky/protected-restfull-api-spec/README.md

 ####Vocation
-Practice with RESTfull APi, OpenApi-swagger specification, protection by Sanctum
+Practice with RESTfull APi, OpenApi-swagger specification, protection by Sanctum, request validation.

 ####Description
 Project "Storage of the categories in DB with manipulation through REST API".